MLS commissioner receives application for San Diego team | Taiwan News

 Garber anticipates that 12 cities will apply for the four new teams that will be announced at the end of the year.
 He expects the expansion franchises to begin play in 2020.

-He said San Diego's proximity to Mexico is a plus.
+He said San Diego's proximity to Mexico was a plus.
 A large contingent of fans regularly travels south to watch Xolos, a popular Mexican League soccer team.